andrii-yeremenko/news-aggregator/doc/specification.md

     * Errors:
         * ParserNotFoundError: No parser is registered for the specified format and source.
     * Docs:
-        * Description: Retrieves the parser for the given format and source.
+        * Description: Retrieve the parser for the given format and source.

    #### Usage: